 This abnormal protein is formed within your bone marrow, the soft, blood-producing tissue that fills in the center of most of your bones.
 The disorder occurs most commonly in older men.

 MGUS usually causes no problems.
-But sometimes it can progress over years to other disorders, including some forms of blood cancer.
+But sometimes it can progress to more-serious diseases, including some forms of blood cancer.

-It's important to have regular checkups to closely monitor monoclonal gammopathy so that if it does progress, you get earlier treatment.
+If you have high amounts of this protein in your blood, it's important to have regular checkups so that you can get earlier treatment if it does progress.
 If there's no disease progression, MGUS doesn't require treatment.